fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Unregister-ServiceFabricApplicationType.md

 ```

 ## DESCRIPTION
 The **Unregister-ServiceFabricApplicationType** cmdlet unregisters a Service Fabric application type.
+The application type must have been previously registered with [Register-ServiceFabricApplicationType](.\Register-ServiceFabricApplicationType.md).

-Before you unregister an application type, you must use the [Remove-ServiceFabricService](./Remove-ServiceFabricService.md) cmdlet to remove services that you base on the application, and use the [Remove-ServiceFabricApplication](./Remove-ServiceFabricApplication.md) to remove instances of the application.
+Before you unregister an application type, you must use the [Remove-ServiceFabricService](./Remove-ServiceFabricService.md) cmdlet to remove services that you base on the application.
+Use the [Remove-ServiceFabricApplication](./Remove-ServiceFabricApplication.md) cmdlet to remove instances of the application.
-If you unregister an application type, the cmdlet removes the application package from the image store.
+If you unregister an application type, the application package is removed from the image store.

 To manage Service Fabric clusters, start Windows PowerShell by using the Run as administrator option.
 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.